CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/8-grandma-s-nightstand.md

 Currently holders can trade this NFT on secondary markets.

-### KittyVault Factions
+### KittyVault Fractions

 Not with this Nightstand.

-The Cat Grandma will be able to redeem for [KittyVault](../../kittyvault/index.md) Factions in the future.
+The Cat Grandma will be able to redeem for [KittyVault](../../kittyvault/index.md) Fractions in the future.

 ## Learn more